Information Bulletin: Approved certification marks for electrical products

 - Incident Reporting Requirements (No. D-E3 070115 1 Revision 4)

-The following provides contact information and examples of marks and labels that are acceptable evidence of approval within the province of British Columbia.
+The attached Information Bulletin contains contact information, as well as examples of marks and labels, that are acceptable evidence of approval within the province of British Columbia.

 Safety Standards Act Definitions